Waves of Grief

 I also found myself remembering previous losses.
 While some may call her theories into question, even Kübler-Ross admitted that grief was not a linear or simple process.
 When I received word about my Grandma, part of me went back in time 13 years to my college apartment, receiving the same news about my Grandpa.
 That loss came as a greater shock.
-Even though he’d been in the hospital following complications following heart surgery, he seemed to be recovering.
+Even though he’d been in the hospital due to complications following heart surgery, he seemed to be recovering.
 He was even talking to my grandmother moments before his death.
 Time and distance kept me from visiting them as often as I would have liked, and their health kept them from visiting me.
 Other memories and losses spiraled from there.
-Then I found an article about remembering previous losses with each new one.

 Grief is not a simple event.
 The process does not follow steps or a predictable pattern.
 Everyone grieves differently.
 No one’s way is more right or more wrong.
 The sadness of grief may sneak up on you with a memory, hearing a song, or looking at a photograph.
 In a moment of excitement, you may want to share your good news with the departed loved one.
 I know many people who get all the way through dialing the phone number before they realize the voice they long for will not greet them.